A Modular Curriculum for Growing Food Grain for the Local Market

 • Education and Training: farmer to farmer, mentoring, technical assistance, resources

-This project will meet the following objectives:
+This project has met the following objectives:

 1. Provide grain farmers and people considering farming grain in the Mid-Atlantic with the flexible educational resources they need to start farming food grain for the local market.

-2. Continue to establish Common Grain Alliance as the key advocate for food grain producers in the Mid-Atlantic.
+1. Establish the Common Grain Alliance as the key advocate for food grain producers in the Mid-Atlantic.

 1. Provide grain farmers and people considering farming grain in the Mid-Atlantic with the flexible educational resources they need to start farming food grain for the local market.
 This educational program will increase the number of food grain farmers, the number of acres in food grain, the enterprise diversity of existing farms, and the quality of food grain in this region.
 It will also create a network of grain farmers that will facilitate peer-to-peer knowledge-sharing on key issues like soil regeneration, variety selection, sustainable management of disease and pests, and marketing.

-2. Continue to establish Common Grain Alliance as the key advocate for food grain producers in the Mid-Atlantic.
+1. Continue to establish Common Grain Alliance as the key advocate for food grain producers in the Mid-Atlantic.
 This objective will help establish CGA as a key partner to other organizations involved in rural economic advancement, soil regeneration, and regional value-chain development.
 It will also help CGA connect with professionals and academics in the cooperative extension and research university network.
 These connections will be critical to ensuring that this project builds on existing research and policy and complements existing programming.
 The institutional relationships will also lay the groundwork for future collaborative research and educational programming, both of which are core elements of CGA’s mission and strategic plan (CGA 2019a).

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.